Colorized Coin FAQs

 Does the United States Mint produce or sell colorized coins?

-To date, the United States Mint has not produced or sold colorized or gold- or silver-plated coins.
+In 2020, the United States Mint issued its first colorized coins as part of the Basketball Hall of Fame Commemorative Coin Program.
 The United States Mint has never produced or sold colorized coins or coins that feature a holographic or superimposed image.

 Does the United States Mint produce or sell gold- or silver-plated coins?